Yellow diarrhea: 12 Causes, Doctor Explains.

 Symptoms:

-- Nausea may occur from the high-fat content inside your stomach, but usually no vomiting.
+- Potential nausea due to the high-fat presence in your stomach, but typically no vomiting.

-- Avoid or limit the use of unhealthy (saturated) fats such as:
+- Minimize consumption of unhealthy (saturated) fats such as:

 - Nuts and seeds.